apache/ignite/modules/osgi-paxlogging/README.txt

-Apache Ignite OSGi Pax Logging Fragment Module
+GridGain OSGi Pax Logging Fragment Module
 ----------------------------------------------

 This module is an OSGi fragment that exposes the following packages from the Pax Logging API bundle: